ABOUT

 Reality is overrated.
 But words have the ability to transport and enchant us.
 I’ll share a little story with you . . .
 A long time ago, my lovely grade four teacher took me out of class.
 She removed her wristwatch and put it to her ear, moving it slowly away.
 Next, she repeated this to the side of my head and asked me if I could hear the ‘tick-tick’.
 After repeating the process on my other ear, I realised she was testing my hearing.
 Such personal attention made me feel important.
 My hearing, it seemed, was OK.
-It was just that my nine-year-old mind had a tendency to wander.
-Hasn’t changed much.
+But my nine-year-old mind had a tendency to wander.

-At the end-of-year diary-signing session at this country school, the teacher wrote in my autograph book, ‘To Mark with his head in the clouds, may he have lots of nice dreams and maybe one day bring one back’.
+At the end-of-year autograph book signing session at this country school, the teacher wrote, ‘To Mark with his head in the clouds, may he have lots of nice dreams and maybe one day bring one back’.

 A couple of years later, my absent-mindfulness paid off when I received the school’s book prize for writing and designing a word & picture book.